argodev/argodev.github.io/pages/about.md

 Member of a team developing a machine-learning based approach to detecting anomalous network traffic.
 This platform has been implemented and tested in a number of environments and has proven quite effective.
 Currently working on taking the research prototype into an operationally-sustainable model.
-You can learn more about this effor [on the project's website](https://www.ornl.gov/division/projects/orca).
+You can learn more about this effort [on the project's website](https://www.ornl.gov/division/projects/orca).

 * [US Patent US9497204B2](https://patents.google.com/patent/US9497204B2/en)
 * [A Learning System for Discriminating Variants of Malicious Network Traffic](https://doi.org/10.1145/2459976.2460003)